Development of a “PCM-in-container” energy storage model component for a possible building energy evaluation in TRNSYS 18

 Authors

-Phase Change Materials (PCMs) offer a promising pathway toward net-zero energy buildings by enhancing thermal energy efficiency.
+Phase change materials (PCMs) offer a promising pathway toward net-zero energy buildings by enhancing thermal energy efficiency.
 By absorbing and storing heat during the day and releasing it at night, PCMs can reduce reliance on active heating and cooling systems.
 While PCMs have been widely studied both experimentally and numerically, limited research exists on configurations where PCM containers are in direct contact with surrounding air.
 This study developed a novel “PCM-in-container” component in TRNSYS 18 to simulate energy gains from such direct interactions.
 The component was integrated with greenhouse and weather modules in TRNSYS and validated experimentally using three model greenhouses containing air, water, and Vaseline as PCM substances.
 Model performance was assessed using R-squared (R²), correlation coefficient (CC), root mean square error (RMSE) and mean absolute error (MAE).
 For water-based PCM, values of R² = 0.97, CC = 0.99, RMSE = 2.01°C, and MAE = 1.33°C were obtained, demonstrating strong model accuracy.
 The results showed that PCM-filled containers (e.g., structural or railing pipes) could increase nighttime greenhouse temperatures by up to 7°C. The developed component enables energy gain simulations and nighttime heating predictions, offering a valuable tool for greenhouse energy demand evaluation.
 Although the current model does not account for hysteresis, future work may incorporate this through modifications in the TRNSYS Fortran environment.

 Downloads